FSMaxB/liluat/README.md

 Load a template and return a template string where all the included templates have been inlined.
 * `template`: A template string to be inlined.
 * `options`: A table containing different configuration options, see the [Options](#options) section.
-* `start_path`: Path where the current inclusion should start.
+* `start_path`: Path to start in as a working directory.
 If the `base_path` option is not set, this is the path to which the first inclusion is relative to.

 ### liluat.get\_dependencies(template, [options], [start\_path])
 Get a table containing all of the files that a template includes (also recursively).
 * `template`: The template to examine.
 * `options`: A table containing different configuration options, see the [Options] section.
-* `start_path`: Path where the current inclusion should start.
+* `start_path`: Path to start in as a working directory.
 If the `base_path` option is not set, this is the path to which the first inclusion is relative to.

 ## Trimming
 An important feature not yet talked about is trimming.
 In order to be able to write templates that look nice and readable while still keeping the output nice, some kinds of whitespaces need to be trimmed in some cases.